PEGS Office Opening Day

 Clive Thomas, Partnership Co-ordinator, Serco

-Along with Carrie and Gemma we also had representatives of Manchester City Council, Cranstoun, ISEV, Shropshire Community Foundation, DWP and Zomma.
+Along with Carrie, Gemma and Clive, we also had representatives of Manchester City Council, Cranstoun, ISEV, Shropshire Community Foundation, DWP and Zomma.

 A word from Michelle about the event: